ClaraR93/Discover-South-Wales/TESTING.md

 ---|---|---
 JS lint was unable to finish | expected '{' and instead saw 'wait' on line 25 | I made sure to put curly brackets for all 'if else' statements within the function, resoliving the issue.
 Use regular function instead of arrow function | Prompted me to change this as suggested function was too complex for the use of an arrow function | Followed instructions as told
+JSLint undeclared 'google' | See [image](docs/images/undeclared-google.png) for further details | I embedded the global directive to specify google as a global variable, as the google API script is within maps.html and not included in maps.js.

 ## Unresolved issues